Basil W. Duke: American Civil War

-When the American Civil War started in 1861, Duke was still in Missouri, where he helped in the initial forays for Missouri's secession from the United States.
-(Missouri had both Federal and Confederate governments during the War.)
-In response to many pro-Northern politicians having been recently elected in St. Louis, he and four other men founded The Minute Men on January 7, 1861.
+When the American Civil War began in 1861, Duke was in Missouri, where he helped in the initial forays for Missouri's declared secession from the United States.
+(Missouri had both U.S. and Confederate governments during the war.)
+In response to many anti-slavery officials recently elected in St. Louis, he and four other men founded The Minute Men on January 7, 1861.
 It was a pro-secession militia-like organization.
 At the age of 23, Duke quickly became the leader.
-He organized the five companies and sought to acquire the federal arsenal in St. Louis for the secessionist movement.
-He placed secessionist flags at prominent locations, looking to start fights with pro-Union forces.
+He organized the five companies and sought to seize the U.S. Army arsenal in St. Louis for the secessionist movement.
+Duke placed secessionist flags at prominent locations, looking to start fights with pro-Union forces.
 He was indicted for arson and treason but managed to escape to Kentucky.